CATS-Lab/Filed-Experiment-Data-ULTra-AV/README.md

 - **data_analysis.py** - Code used to analyze data statistics, plot traffic performance of datasets, and plot scatter plots.
 - **model_calibration.py** - An example tool to use the processed data to calibrate a linear car-following model.

-To use this repo, run Python script `main.py`.
+To use this repo, run the Python script `main.py`.
 As you proceed through each Python script, always verify the paths for both the input and output files.
 This ensures that everything runs smoothly.

 ### Data